mstuttgart/ludic-game-library/README.md

 The Ludic Game Library, or Ludic library is a oriented object multi-platform game library, developed on Allegro5 API and the C++ language, focused on the development of 2D games.
 Its main focus is academia, providing students tools that will facilitate learning the techniques used in creating electronic games.

+Ludic Game Library.
+Because programming is fun.
+Programming games is even more fun.

 Features
 ==================